Orogenic gold deposit: Sub-crustal fluid source

 The model of a sub-crustal source is similar to the middle-crustal model.
 In both cases fluids and metals formed from volcanic and sedimentary products in tectonic processes, but also show differences in the origin of the source and the processes involved.
 This model is associated with fluid ascent from devolatilization of a subducting slab and overlying sediment wedge.
-Oceanic mantle, crust and overlying sediments were subducted, and rapidly heated, and H-O-C-rich vapors released fluids during heating, at temperatures below 650 °C and depths of 100 km.
+Oceanic mantle, crust and overlying sediments were subducted, and rapidly heated, and H-O-C-rich vapours released fluids during heating, at temperatures below 650 °C and depths of 100 km.

 Serpentinization (slab mantle hydration) may play an important role for two reasons.
 First, recent fluid-flow experiments confirm that serpentinite acts as a lubricant for the overlying subcontinental lithospheric mantle (SCLM) and, therefore, plays a major role in dynamic settings.
 Secondly, serpentinization involves volume increase as large as 40% that enhances fracturing in peridotites and provides permeability for hydrothermal fluids.
 Serpentinite formed by hydrated oceanic mantle carries up to 13 wt. % water to the deep mantle.
 Slab dewatering may start at depths less than 100 km and over-pressured fluids migrate into fault zones in the upper lithosphere and eventually form gold deposits.
 However, fluid migration along faults might not be effective in a compressional stress field, thereby increasing the possibility that neutralstress planes control a vertical fluid supply in the fault zones.
 Under this assumption, the trigger to cause fluid release might be the end of subduction or a stalling of the slab during subduction, resulting in a delayed fluid migration and gold mineralization process.
 The sub-crustal fluid source model is more robust as it describes both a source and a mechanism, but also has limitations, as many Precambrian gold deposits do not have thick sedimentary successions.